shreyansjaindev/ctiportal/README.md

 1. **Intelligence Harvester:**

-   - Extracts IoCs from major intelligence sources with bulk query support.
+   - Collects and displays information on indicators (domains, URLs, IPs, hashes, emails, CVEs, etc) from 16+ intelligence sources.
-   - Current supported IOCs and sources include domains, IPs, URLs, and more.
+   - Supports bulk queries and the functionality to export the results to an Excel file.

 2. **URL Decoder:**